| THE

 and knocked me over the rail, trapped between the battered

 doors, toppling into the cold, dark water below.
+One

 could argue this event was only one part of the inevitable